ericxu68/NYU-DTCC-VIP-Final-Project-2025-Fall---Ziyi-Xu/README.md

 ### 5. I merge dynamic libraries into the SBOM
 I use my Python script to merge the static SBOM and the dynamic list.

+Command: ```bash
-Command: python3 merge_sbom.py sbom-static.json dynamic-libs.txt sbom-merged.json
+python3 merge_sbom.py sbom-static.json dynamic-libs.txt sbom-merged.json

 The script loads the static SBOM, turns each dynamic library into a small SBOM entry, and adds all these entries to the final SBOM.